Bheemunipatnam

 Bheemunipatnam (also known as Bheemili) is a suburb of Visakhapatnam, India.
 The town was named after Bhima, a character in the Hindu epic Mahabharata.
 It was formerly administered under the Bheemunipatnam municipality but merged into GVMC in 2017.
 It is currently under the administration of Bheemunipatnam Revenue Division and its headquarters is at Bheemunipatnam.

 Geography

-Bheemunipatnam is located about 40 km from Visakhapatnam Airport, about 31 km from Visakhapatnam railway station, and 29 km from Visakhapatnam City Central Bus Station.
+Bheemunipatnam is located about 40 km from INS Dega, about 31 km from Visakhapatnam railway station, and 29 km from Visakhapatnam City Central Bus Station.
 It lies north of Visakhapatnam City and is loosely bordered by Rushikonda to the south, Bay of Bengal to the east, Madhurawada to the west, and Bhogapuram to the north.